mneudert/instream/README.md

 configured `:recv_timeout` values.
 Setting a connection timeout enables you to have a different timeout for read and write requests.

-_Note:_ You will probably see some `MatchError` messages.
-These are related to the current pool clients not matching for timeouts returned by `:hackney`.
-This behaviour will change "soon-ish".

 ### Query Builder